 Types of Rehab for Heroin Addiction

-There are three main heroin treatment options available: inpatient, outpatient or residential treatment.
+There are four main heroin treatment options available: inpatient, outpatient, residential rehab and teletherapy.

 Inpatient rehab is in a facility where people live and undergo heroin detox and withdrawal.
 Medical providers provide medical and therapy services around the clock.
 The patient’s time is structured to support the healing process.